 Solid grades will help too as more schools will be open to having you play soccer there, and coaching staffs will not have to be as concerned with how you’re progressing academically while there.
 Also, if you’re a top student, that’ll make it easier to earn non-soccer financial aid, which is even more critical at non-scholarship schools such as at Ivy League institutions and in the Division 3 ranks.

 One of the most important things to learn when deciding on whether soccer in college is for you is the difference between the term’s soccer prospects, soccer recruits and soccer commits.
 A prospect merely is somebody who is eligible to play soccer in college; playing skills are irrelevant as far as this term goes.
 Conversely, a soccer recruit is somebody whom at least one soccer recruiter has shown interest.
-Finally, a commit is a player who has agreed with a soccer recruiter to play at the school, generally by signing a National Letter of Intent.
+Finally, a commit is a player who has agreed to play at a school, typically by signing a financial aid agreement with the soccer program.

 Note that a soccer coach cannot call high school freshmen and sophomores but can answer the phone if a freshman or sophomore calls them.